 Analysis and Test Results

-One of the best uses we found for handheld frothers was mixing.
-Stubborn powdered creamers and superfood mixes were no match for a quick spin from any of the handheld models.
-Clearly taking the prize in this metric are the PowerLix and Elementi.
-The same power that can make these two a little more difficult to use enables them to absolutely pulverize almost anything you want mixed into your beverage within seconds.
-We even used these to whip up single portions of whipped cream and silky smooth dalgona coffees without a single arm cramp.
+The ElitaPro Double Whisk and Elementi Frother are the best performers in this metric.
+The same power that can make these frothers more challenging to control enables them to pulverize almost anything mixed into your beverage within seconds.
+We even used these to quickly whip up single portions of whipped cream, hot chocolate, and silky smooth Dalgona coffees.

 Ease of Use

-Last, but certainly not least, we meticulously evaluated the ease of use of each tool.
-Some had a particularly steep learning curve while others were about as convenient as an appliance could possibly be.
-The Breville Milk Cafe blew everything else out of the water in this regard.
+In this regard, the Breville Milk Cafe blew everything else out of the water — or milk.
 With a simple dial to select your preferred temperature, a single start/stop button, and easily accessible magnetic storage for the other frothing disc in the back, this frother seamlessly fits any beverage routine.